workonfire/BucikTitles/README.md

 A very simple plugin for showing titles above players heads.
 This plugin depends on [TAB](https://github.com/NEZNAMY/TAB).

-This plugin supports multiple pages.
+This plugin supports multiple GUI pages.
 One page can contain up to 28 titles.
 You can set custom permissions for certain titles as well.

 ### Permissions: